wighawag/conquest-eth-player-handbook/advanced-guides/what-changed-from-previous-alpha.md

 # What changed from previous alpha

-The beta comes with various UX improvement, that you can explore in the guides above.
+The new version (beta onward) comes with various UX improvement, that you can explore in the guides above.

 It also comes with some core game changes and fixes